iominh/minhongrails.github.io/_posts/2013-05-06-creating-a-company.md

 <h2>Benefits</h2>

-So first off, why even create a company?
+First off, why even create a company?
 Ideally it would be to create great products and services to create happy customers and users.
 However, there are operating costs and risks, so other reasons to formally incorporate a company include: